mikesense1/SmartFlo/PLATFORM_OVERVIEW.md

 ---

-**PayFlow represents the future of freelance payments - combining the reliability of traditional finance with the innovation of blockchain technology to create a seamless, secure, and instant payment experience for the modern freelance economy.**
+**SmartFlo represents the future of freelance payments - combining the reliability of traditional finance with the innovation of blockchain technology to create a seamless, secure, and instant payment experience for the modern freelance economy.**